superseriousbusiness/gotosocial/docs/admin/backup_and_restore.md

 Disadvantages:

-* Loss of statuses/media/etc: don't do a backup/restore this way unless you're willing to drop stuff.
+* Loss of statuses/faves/etc: don't do a backup/restore this way unless you're willing to drop stuff.
 * You need to use the GtS CLI tool to insert data back into a database, unless you write custom tooling for it.

-### Back up your database files
+### Back up your database files and media

 Regardless of whether you're using PostgreSQL or SQLite as your GoToSocial database, it's possible to simply back up the database files directly by using something like [rclone](https://rclone.org/), or following best practices for [backing up Postgres data](https://www.postgresql.org/docs/15/backup.html) or [SQLite data](https://sqlite.org/backup.html).

+Use the [GoToSocial CLI](cli.md#gotosocial-admin-media-list-local) to get a list of media files you need to safeguard.

 Advantages: